ethereum-push-notification-service/ethGlobal-epns-guides/FinalDraft.md

 Once approved by the channel owner, a wallet address can send notifications on behalf of the channel to its subscribers.
 The channel owner can, however, revoke the approval at any given time.

 This mechanism of sending delegated notifications is quite effective in providing value-added services to the channels.
-It also ensures the availability of mechanisms that can be used by EPNS or any other third-party infrastructure to send on-chain notifications on the channel’s behalf.
+It also ensures the availability of mechanisms that can be used by Push or any other third-party infrastructure to send on-chain notifications on the channel’s behalf.

 ## Questions
-1. Which one of these is false about EPNS Notifications?
+1. Which one of these is false about Push Notifications?
     * They can be sent for Ethereum-based projects only [✅]
     * They come with a clickable Call-to-Action link
     * They take almost no time to trigger

-2. What kind of notifications can you send through EPNS?
+2. What kind of notifications can you send through Push?
     * Subset
     * Broadcast
     * Targeted
     * All of the above [✅]

 3. Which one of the following is false about Delegated Notifications?
     * Channel owner can delegate notification sending power to any Wallet address
     * The Delegated wallet address can send notification on behalf of the channels
     * Once approved, a delegated wallet address cannot be removed by channel owner. [✅]
     * Delegated notification are sent on the behalf of the channel address instead of the delegated wallet address.

 ---
-# EPNS Smart Contracts
+# Push Smart Contracts

-In order for the protocol to be chain-agnostic as well as truly decentralized, EPNS smart contracts play a major role.
+In order for the protocol to be chain-agnostic as well as truly decentralized, Push smart contracts play a major role.
-The EPNS Protocol has now been divided into two different smart contracts, i.e., EPNS Core & EPNS Communicator.
+The Push Protocol has now been divided into two different smart contracts, i.e., Push Core & Push Communicator.

-**1. EPNS Core Contract:**
+**1. Push Core Contract:**
-The EPNSCore protocol, as the name might indicate, is the main smart contract as it handles some of the most crucial features like Channel creation, governance, channel state changes as well as funds and incentive mechanisms, etc.
+The PushCore protocol, as the name might indicate, is the main smart contract as it handles some of the most crucial features like Channel creation, governance, channel state changes as well as funds and incentive mechanisms, etc.
-It’s very important to note, however, that the EPNS Core smart contract will only be deployed on the Ethereum blockchain and not on any other chain.
+It’s very important to note, however, that the Push Core smart contract will only be deployed on the Ethereum blockchain and not on any other chain.

-**2. EPNS Communicator Contract:**
+**2. Push Communicator Contract:**
-Unlike the EPNS Core smart contract, the communicator protocol is designed to be deployed on multiple chains.
+Unlike the Push Core smart contract, the communicator protocol is designed to be deployed on multiple chains.
 This is also one of the imperative reasons behind the communicator contract being lightweight and not reliant on the core contract.

-The EPNS Communicator protocol is comparatively quite simple.
+The Push Communicator protocol is comparatively quite simple.
 The communicator protocol includes features that allow users to subscribe to a channel, unsubscribe from a channel as well as the imperative one, i.e., sending notifications.
 As the communicator protocol can be deployed on various chains, it allows us to trigger notifications on multiple chains and not just the Ethereum blockchain.

 ## Questions
 1. Which contract is responsible for governance as well as incentive mechanisms?
-    * EPNS Core [✅]
+    * Push Core [✅]
-    * EPNS Communicator
+    * Push Communicator
-2. To what extent is EPNS Communicator contract dependent on EPNS Core?
+2. To what extent is Push Communicator contract dependent on Push Core?
     * Very heavily dependent.
     * Doesn't need to interact with core at all. [✅]

-3. Which of the following is not true about EPNS Core contract
+3. Which of the following is not true about Push Core contract
     * It can only be deployed on Ethereum
     * Core contract deals with creation of channels
-    * Subscribing or unsubscribing features are built in the core contract.[✅]
+    * Subscribing or unsubscribing features are built in the core contract. [✅]
     * None of the above.

 ---